 A bridge loan for homes is a type of short-term finance, designed to allow you to temporarily bridge a gap for purchasing a property.
 You can take out a bridge loan for just one day, or arrange one for up to a year.
 They’re most commonly used for just a few months.

-When might a bridging loan be useful?
-You could be under pressure from vendors to finish a property purchase before the sale of your own has completed.
-Another instance where a bridge loan may be used is when a developer plans to renovate a home, then sell it on for profit.
-Some landlords do the same, only put the home out for let.
+You may need a bridging loan if you’re under pressure from vendors to finish a property purchase before the sale of your own has completed.
+Another instance where one may be used is when a developer plans to renovate a home, then sell it on for profit.
+Some landlords do the same but put the home out for let.

 Bridge loans: a summary

 - Short term